Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/index.md

 <hr/>

-This is the development repository for a pipeline created to perform frequency analysis on African genetic datasets.
+Welcome to the <i>{{ site.title }}</i>.
+This is a development repository and documentation containing instruction and technical discussion on the use of {{ site.title }}.
+This pipeline was created by <a href="https://github.com/G-kodes" target="_blank">Graemem Ford</a> to perform the following core functions:

+- Perform VCF Spec validation
+- Merge multiple VCF datasets into one psudo-dataset*
+- Perform variant frequency analysis
+- Perform variant-effect-prediction

 > This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 # Publications and Citations

-Should you wish to cite this project, please select an apropriate paper/s from the list below:
+Should you wish to cite this project or software, please select an apropriate paper/s from the list below:

 {% for post in site.categories.publication %}